Chapter 3: Interests in subsidiaries

 (c) the proportion of the subsidiary’s ownership interest held by the investment entity and, if different, the proportion of voting rights held.

-When one investment entity is the parent of another investment entity, the parent must also provide the necessary disclosures for investments controlled by its subsidiary, as outlined in IFRS 12.
-One way to provide the disclosure is by including the financial statements of the subsidiary (or subsidiaries) in the parent company’s financial statements.
+If an investment entity is the parent of another investment entity, the parent is also required to provide the disclosures required under IFRS 12 (listed above) for investments that are controlled by its investment entity subsidiary.
+The disclosure may be provided by including, in the financial statements of the parent, the financial statements of the subsidiary (or subsidiaries) that contain the above information.

 An investment entity is required to disclose:

-In the reporting period, if an investment entity or any of its subsidiaries gave financial or other support to an unconsolidated subsidiary without being required to by contract, such as by buying assets or securities issued by the subsidiary or helping the subsidiary get financial support, the entity must say the following:
+If, during the reporting period, an investment entity or any of its subsidiaries has, without having a contractual obligation to do so, provided financial or other support to an unconsolidated subsidiary (e.g., purchasing assets of, or instruments issued by, the subsidiary or assisting the subsidiary in obtaining financial support), the entity is required to disclose:

-The Board chose not to define financial support, but the Basis for Conclusions on IFRS 12 says that the Board thinks it is generally understood to mean giving money or other resources to another company, either directly or indirectly.
+The Board decided not to define financial support, but the Basis for Conclusions on IFRS 12 notes that the Board believes it is widely understood as the provision of resources to another entity, directly or indirectly.

-It is required for an investment entity to report any contracts that could require it or its unconsolidated subsidiaries to provide financial support to a controlled, unconsolidated entity.
-This includes events or situations that could put the reporting entity at risk of losing money, such as credit rating triggers or liquidity arrangements that require obligations to buy assets of the structured entity or to provide financial support.
+An investment entity is required to disclose the terms of any contractual arrangements that could require the entity or its unconsolidated subsidiaries to provide financial support to an unconsolidated, controlled, structured entity, including events or circumstances that could expose the reporting entity to a loss (e.g., liquidity arrangements or credit rating triggers associated with obligations to purchase assets of the structured entity or to provide financial support).

-It is required that during the reporting period, an investment entity or any of its unconsolidated subsidiaries gave financial or other support to a structured entity that it did not control, even though they were not required to by contract to do so.
-If this support led to the investment entity controlling the structured entity, the investment entity must explain what made them decide to give that support.
+If during the reporting period, an investment entity or any of its unconsolidated subsidiaries has, without having a contractual obligation to do so, provided financial or other support to an unconsolidated, structured entity that the investment entity did not control, and if that provision of support resulted in the investment entity controlling the structured entity, the investment entity is required to explain the relevant factors in deciding to provide that support.